-Computer Assisted Language Learning
+Introduction to Computer Assisted Language Learning

-CALL (Computer Assisted Language Learning) is often considered a language teaching method, however, this is not the always the case.
-In traditional CALL the methodology was based on a behaviouristic approach based on "programmable teaching" where the computer checked the student input and gave feedback / moved on to an appropriate activity exercise.
+CALL (Computer Assisted Language Learning) is often considered a language teaching method, however, this is not really the case.
+In traditional CALL the methodology was often claimed to be based on a behaviouristic approach as in "programmable teaching" where the computer checked the student input and gave feedback (reward?) / moved on to an appropriate activity exercise.
 In modern CALL the emphasis is on communication and tasks.

 The role of the computer in CALL has moved from the "input - control - feedback" sequence to management of communication, text, audio, and video.
 Few people may realise that a DVD player in reality is a computer.
-Future domestic appliances will integrate and merge video, television, audio, telephone, graphics, text, and Internet into one unit as can in 2003 be seen on "mobile telephones / communicators".
+Future domestic appliances will integrate and merge video, television, audio, telephone, graphics, text, and Internet into one unit as can in 2006 be seen on newer generations of "mobile telephones / communicators".

-How do we use CALL for teaching the less taught languages?
+How do we use CALL for teaching e.g. the less widely used and taught languages?
 The starting point should not be that students sit at computers to learn a language.
 The starting point should rather be that students are learning a language and as part of that process sometimes sit at computers1.